 These are global events that impact Forex markets.
 And can change the way investors trading on forex trade.
 In this article, our forex brokers are going to focus on the following macroeconomic factors that affect forex traders

 Inflation is defined as rising prices for goods and services.
 Inflation occurs when there is increased demand for goods or services, along with stagnant supply and insufficient production capacity.
 If there is sufficient production capacity, but the demand for products exceeds supply, then prices will rise due to this imbalance between supply and demand.
 Still, prices will also increase if there is little production capacity but high demand for products.
 This is because companies will have to raise prices to compensate for losses due to low sales volume caused by high prices.
+While inflation can be caused by a number of factors, it ultimately results in a decrease in purchasing power for consumers.
+As such, inflation can be a major problem for economies as it can lead to stagnation or even recession.

 Inflations affect a forex trader in two ways: